 Car insurance claims data shows that sports cars often result in more frequent insurance claims, meaning that a high-performance vehicle built for speed is far more likely to attract a higher insurance premium.

-What affects the cost of performance car insurance?
+What affects the cost of high performance car insurance?

 For example, Porsche has 10 different models in car insurance group 50, while Mercedes-Benz has 22.
 Different versions of each model tend to sit within the same group.